aldengolab/fake-news-detection/README.md

 # Data

 This project is using a [dataset published by Signal Media](http://research.signalmedia.co/newsir16/signal-dataset.html) in conjunction with the Recent Trends in News Information Retrieval 2016 conference to facilitate conducting research on news articles.
+We use [OpenSources.co](http://opensources.co) to distinguish between 'legitimate' and 'fake' news sources.

 # Feature Generation

 In the feature_gen folder, specify which features you want to generate in the feature_config.yaml file.
 Then, run generate_features.py.

 # Pipeline

 The pipeline contains two sets of python code:

 - `data_prep.py`: this code takes a set of labeled cases with features and builds out test & train models.
 It can be used to run cross-validation on a selected model or to run the model loop.